 Safety and certification is always a paramount concern at Leading Edge Energy.
 You can easily procure LED lighting in bulk off the internet, but the safety risks they may pose far outweigh the quick buck you can save.

 When we recommend LED solutions, we look at mandatory safety requirements and certifications.
 Regulatory Compliance Marks (RCM) show the product meets the Australian electrical safety and electromagnetic compatibility requirements.

 The brand must be registered on the Australian Government National Equipment Registration System.

 We always look for a warranty of at least 2 years for a product claiming a 15,000 lifetime or a minimum of 3 years or longer for lamps claiming a lifetime over 15,000 hours.

 Leading Edge Energy helps companies reduce their energy spend.
 We can help you do this quickly and simply by identifying energy-guzzling lighting such as halogen lamps and replacing them with LED lighting.

 Depending on the nature of your business, we can help you make a saving of up to 80% on lighting alone.

 Want to make the switch to LEDs in preparation for the halogen lights ban but don’t know where to start?

-Call us today on 1300 852 770 or email us on email@example.com and we can help you figure out ways to reduce energy costs for your business.
-You can also fill out this form for free energy evaluation and one of our Energy Experts will be in touch when it is convenient for you.
+Call us today on 1300 852 770 or email us on firstname.lastname@example.org and we can help you figure out ways to reduce energy costs for your business.
+You can also fill out this form for a free energy evaluation and one of our Energy Experts will be in touch when it is convenient for you.